A Quick Introduction to Drupal’s Headless CMS

 Are There Any Disadvantages With Drupal’s Headless CMS?

 Imagine a system where content is input by an editor, and that content is consumed and presented via a 3rd party built android application.
-In a "web only" world, you have good control on page layouts, and the appearance of what you produce your website.
+In a "web only" world, you have good control over page layouts and the appearance of what you produce on your website.
 You can still produce content in Drupal’s backend, but the page layout, user navigation, and page creation capabilities might be managed in a UX you don't control (this also might be viewed as a major advantage).

 What Drupal’s Headless CMS Means for the Future

-Drupal has always been known as the developer’s preference when it comes to CMS platforms.
-It's easy to customize, upgrade, and manage, not to mention it's incredibly secure and supported by a thriving community.
+Drupal has always been easy to customize, upgrade, and manage, not to mention it has a strong security track record and is supported by a thriving community.
 Drupal has always been known as one of the most flexible platforms available.

 Drupal strives to be “future-proof,” to keep up with changing internet technology in order to stay relevant for the people and businesses who rely on it.
-Similar to Drupal’s modular structure and open source build which allow administrators to easily integrate it with APIs, Drupal’s headless CMS is a move forward in anticipation of changing trends.
-Acquia stated that Forrester and Gartner “highlighted so-called headless and decoupled architecture as a core requirement of future digital experience platforms in early 2016.”
+Similar to Drupal’s modular structure and open-source build which allow administrators to easily integrate it with APIs, Drupal’s headless CMS is a move forward for clients whose end goal may not be an HTML website.